Sportsmaster

 The Sportsmaster is the name of several supervillains appearing in American comic books published by DC Comics.
-The first version of the character; Lawrence "Crusher" Crock, is usually depicted as a criminal who uses sports-themed weapons and gadgets to commit crimes.
-He is also the husband of The Huntress and the father of Artemis Crock.
+The first version, Lawrence "Crusher" Crock, is usually depicted as a criminal who uses sports-themed weapons and gadgets to commit crimes.
+He is also the husband of Huntress (Paula Brooks) and the father of Artemis Crock.

-Crusher / Sportsmaster appeared in Young Justice, voiced by Nick Chinlund, and Stargirl, portrayed by Neil Hopkins.
+Crusher / Sportsmaster appeared in Young Justice voiced by Nick Chinlund, and Stargirl portrayed by Neil Hopkins.

 Publication history

 Lawrence Crock, the original Sportsmaster, first appeared in All-American Comics #85 (May 1947) and was created by writer John Broome and artist Irwin Hasen.

 The Victor Gover incarnation of Sportsmaster first appeared in Manhunter #17 (September 1989) and was created by John Ostrander, Kim Yale, and Grant Miehm.

 A third Sportsmaster, also named Victor, appeared in JSA Classified #26 (July 2007) and #27 (August 2007) and was created by Frank Tieri and Matt Haley.

 Fictional character biography

 Lawrence "Crusher" Crock

-Sportsmaster is a foe of the original Green Lantern as well as Wildcat.
+The original Sportsmaster is a foe of the original Green Lantern as well as Wildcat.
 He was first known as Crusher Crock, a frustrated athlete who turns to a life of crime.
 He was a member of different incarnations of the Injustice Society.
 He teams up with (and later marries) the Golden Age villainess Huntress.
 They have a child named Artemis Crock, who became the third Tigress.
 In his later years he spent time behind bars but at least on one occasion was broken out of prison by his daughter - then a member of Injustice Unlimited.

 In Final Crisis, Sportsmaster appears as one of General Immortus' followers.
 Immortus' latest recruit, the Human Flame, betrays him and kills Sportsmaster.
-Following his death, his body is cloned by a secret organization called the Council to act as enforcers.
+Following his death, Sportsmaster's body is cloned by a secret organization called the Council to act as enforcers.

 In The New 52 continuity reboot, Sportsmaster appears as a member of Leviathan.